WebAssembly/gc/proposals/gc/wob/README.md

 ```
 true  false  null  nan  this
 ```

+Notes:

-The `this` identifier is only bound within a class.
+* The `this` identifier is only bound within a class.

 ### Examples